conradkleinespel/rooster/README.md

 ## Installation

-Rooster currently works on OSX, Linux, BSD and [other platforms](https://forge.rust-lang.org/platform-support.html).
+Rooster currently works on OSX, Linux and BSD.

 To install, open a terminal and run this command: